phelchegs/BMS-Molecular-Translation/README.md

 ## Project Description
 The 2D skeletal formula is the structural notation of organic molecules used by organic chemists for centuries.
 International Chemical Identifier, InChI, is the machine-readable chemical descriptions.
 There exist decades of scanned image documents that can not be searched for InChI directly.
 The goal of this project is to build up a deep learning model that could link the molecular structure images with the InChI notations, i.e., translation from images to texts.
 Once successfully trained, the model could connect images with multidimensional chemical property spaces directly for chem/bioinformatics research since InChI or SMILES were usually used as input.

+My first consideration is the employment of vision transformer model (ViT)

 ## Reference
 @misc{bms-molecular-translation,